10jmellott/Ari-AccuWeatherSkillsTest/README.md

 ## Template Project

-This project is provided to you to use as a baseline for accessing AccuWeather data
+This project is provided to you to use as a baseline for accessing AccuWeather data.
+This section is intentionally left blank to force you to review the code and understand it.
+That said, there are several key 'TODO' statements within the code to guide some of your beginning steps that need to happen.

 ## Delivery Requirements